Tennis-Serena joins in Wimbledon drills from afar

-LONDON, July 3 Even Serena Williams was getting in the Wimbledon groove on Monday - and she was nowhere near the London grasscourts.
+LONDON, July 3 (Reuters) - Even Serena Williams was getting in the Wimbledon groove on Monday - and she was nowhere near the London grasscourts.

 As the first day's play got under way, she posted a video clip on Instagram of her pounding backhands on a claycourt despite being absent from the tour since winning the Australian Open in January as she is expecting her first child.